Blind Network Revenue Management and Bandits with Knapsacks under Limited Switches: Introduction

-Motivated by this challenge, we analyze the impact of limited switches on (the integration of) the above two trade-offs.
-We consider both the blind network revenue management problem as described above, and the more general bandits with knapsacks problem, which finds broader applications in medical trials, online advertising, crowdsourcing markets, and communication networks \citep{badanidiyuru2013bandits, slivkins2014online}.
-The bandits with knapsacks problem generalizes the blind network revenue management problem in the sense that the reward (revenue) and the costs (consumption of resources) can have an aribitrary and unknown relationship (i.e., they are not necessarily connected through demand variables); see Section~\ref{sec:Considered} for details.
-For both problems, we establish tight upper and lower bounds on the optimal regret, and design near-optimal limited-switch algorithms.
-Our results reveal a surprising behavior of the optimal regret rate as a function of the switching budget, which further depends on the number of resources.
+Motivated by this challenge, we analyze the impact of limited switches on the classical blind network revenue management (\bnrm) problem.
+We incorporate an additional constraint of limited switching budget into the classical \bnrm model and formulate a new problem: blind network revenue management under limited switches (\lsbnrm).
+For the \lsbnrm problem, we establish tight upper and lower bounds on the optimal regret, and design limited-switch algorithms that achieve the optimal regret rate.
+Our results characterize the optimal regret rate as a function of the switching budget, which further depends on the number of resources.